Graduate

 MA Reading List

-The MA Reading List (PDF) establishes the minimal requirements in each area for preparation of the MA comprehensives and may be obtained in the department office.
-This list is intended to guide MA candidates in their preparation for the comprehensives.
+The “General Knowledge” and field lists establishes the minimal requirements in each area for preparation of the MA Comprehensive Exams and may be obtained from the Director of Graduate Studies in Italian.